Pet Paw Print Impression Process

 with the lid.
 This will keep the Play-doh from drying out.

-or email address.
-Store in the refrigerator until you are
+name.
+Store in the refrigerator until you are ready to ship.

-ready to ship.
-Play-doh impressions may also be stored in
+Play-doh impressions may also be stored in the freezer for

-the freezer for long-term storage.
-When ready to ship, pack
+long-term storage.
+When ready to ship, pack the container

-the container in a box so that it will not shift or get crushed
+in a box so that it will not shift or get crushed when en

-when en route in the postal system.
-Do not pack any material
+route in the postal system.
+Do not pack any material between

-between the impression surface and the lid of the container.
+the impression surface and the lid of the container.
+Send

 20421 SR 194